rsanchezgarc/deepEMhancer/README.md

 We provide 3 different deep learning models.
 The default one is the tightTarget model, that was trained using tightly masked volumes.
 This is the default option and all the statistics reported in the publication were obtained using this model.
 Additionally, we provide a wideTarget model that was trained using less tightly masked maps.
-Finally, we have also trained a model (highRes) using a subset of the maps with resolutions <4 Å.<br>
+Finally, we have also trained a model (highRes) using a subset of the maps with resolutions <4 Å and fewer empty cubes.<br>
 We recommend our users to try the different options and choose the one that looks nicer to them.
 As a guidance, we suggest to employ the highRes model for maps with overall resolution better than 4 Å and a moderate amount of bad resolution regions.
+HighRes solutions tend to be noisier than others, but also more enhanced.
 If the overall resolution is worse, or the number of low resolution regions is high, the tightTarget model should do a good job.
 For cases in which both tightTarget and highRes produce too tightly masked solutions, possibly removing some parts of the protein as if they were noise, we recommend to employ the wideTarget model.